Junin grebe: Distribution and habitat

-Status
+Conservation status

 Lake Junin has been classed as a national reserve since 1974, which has restricted the amount of fishing and hunting that can take place there.
 More recently, in 2002, the Peruvian government made an emergency law to place harsher restrictions on water extraction and provisions for cleaning of the lake, but so far this has not been properly enforced.
 Attempts have been made to translocate the grebes to a lake just north of Lake Junin, however gill nets used to catch rainbow trout in this lake meant it was unsuccessful.
 Further studies are being carried out to locate other lakes that the Junin grebe could successfully be translocated to.

-Large fluctuations in water levels, caused by a nearby hydroelectric plant, and water pollution from mining activities have caused the population of grebes to fall from 1000 in 1961 to around 200 in 2007.
-Contamination of the lake from mining waste products kills the small fish that are the Junin grebes main source of food.
-The hydroelectric plant can cause the water level to drop below 5m, which prevents the birds from raising chicks, and can cause damage to the bordering reed marshes.
+Large fluctuations in water levels, caused by a nearby hydroelectric plant and unstable climatic conditions (in part linked to El Niño), water pollution from mining activities and sewage, burning of reeds, competition for food with the introduced rainbow trout, and drowning in fishing nets, have caused the population of Junin grebes to fall from more than 1000 individuals in 1961 to about 300-400 individuals in the 2010s.
+The hydroelectric plant and droughts can cause the water level to drop below 5 m which prevents the birds from raising chicks, and can cause damage to the bordering reed marshes.
+The Junin grebe and the Junin white-tufted grebe (Rollandia rolland morrisoni) are both restricted to the lake and they are specialists that primarily feed on the native fish.
+The environmental damage and the introduced, predatory rainbow trout have caused the native fish population to plummet, along with the populations of the two endemic grebes.
+In contrast, the northern silvery grebe (Podiceps occipitalis juninensis), which is widespread in the Andes and mostly feeds on small invertebrates, was historically rare in Lake Junin, but is now common.

-A local organisation, Asociaciόn Ecosistemas Andinos, is working to educate local people about the Junin grebe and the Junin rail – which is also endemic to the lake.
+A local organisation, Asociaciόn Ecosistemas Andinos, is working to educate local people about the Junin grebe and the Junin rail, which is also endemic to the lake.
 The aim is to raise awareness of the issue, and get the mining and hydroelectric plant organisations to understand the issue.